 Facepager Privacy Policy

-However, when you interact with an API data is transferred between the API server and your computer, i.e. between the platform provider (e.g. Google) and you.
-You are responsible for complying with the terms of services of the specific provider.
+The application does not collect any data about you by itself.
+All requests are under your full control.
+No data is transferred between you and the developers of Facepager with the exception of an anonymized user token (see below).
+However, when you interact with an API data is transferred between the API server and your computer, i.e. between the platform provider and you.
+You are responsible for complying with legal laws and the terms of services of the specific provider.
 Furthermore, we presume that you are committed to the ethical standards of science.
 See the ethics reports of the Association of Internet Researchers and the ICC/ESOMAR code of conduct for further guidance.

 Authorization data